royqh1979/PyEasyGraphics/docs/tutorials/012_animation.rst

 it's not a good idea to recreate the background in each frame.

 A common solution is to draw background in one image , and the moving object in another transparent image.
-The final result is made by merge the two images.
+The final result is made by merging the two images.

 The following program draws a moving bus on the road (background).Note the use of the is_run() function.